richcsst/Graphics-Framebuffer/README.md

 ## PREREQUISITES

+This module was developed for Linux, but can work on any Unix-like OS as long as it has a framebuffer.

 This module REQUIRES access to the video framebuffer, usually "/dev/fb0".
 You must be using a video device and driver that exposes this device to software.
 Video cards with their proprietary drivers are not likely to work.
 However, most open-sourced drivers, seem to work fine.
 VirtualBox drivers work too.
 You must also have the appropriate permissions to write to this device (usually membership with group "video").

 Sometimes you can force a VESA framebuffer console driver to be loaded by adding a video mode to the grub command line.
 You can do this with some proprietary video drivers that don't have their own framebuffer drivers.